-Winter escape to islands off the coast of Venezuela
+Winter escape and diving trip to the Caribbean islands off the northern South American continent

 In Tobago, a local saying goes: “If there is no room in heaven send me back to Tobago”.
 In many ways Tobago is a microcosm of what first-time visitors might imagine a Caribbean island to be: frequently deserted beaches, an unspoilt rainforest, and a local island population practicing a go-slow attitude.
 We stayed here for two full weeks during January, rented a four-wheel drive and toured around the island several times.
 In south and west are several lazy beaches and coves such as Pigeon Point, Man o’War Bay and Pirate’s Bay, while the route around the island tracks the northern ridge of mountains and runs up through the rainforest to the fishing village of Charlotteville with good diving offshore.
 There are many small secret corners of the island, where the mood is mellow and we could laze on the beach to watch the evenings ebb away with a bottle of Stag or Carib beer.